Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 - **HTML5**: Consider this web native method if you are looking for minimal dependencies and simplicity.
 - **JS libraries**: Consider frameworks like React, Vue, or Angular that can enhance your design system’s functionality and maintainability.
-- **Web Components**: Consider if web components provide a most agnostic soltution for creating highly reusable and encapsulated elements.
+- **Web Components**: Consider if web components provide a most agnostic solution for creating highly reusable and encapsulated elements.
+  - [**Lit**](https://lit.dev/): Web components with minimal layer for improving the developer experience.
+Opposite of StencilJS, which comes with everything you need.
+Important if you don't want too much all at once or want to be tied to specific tool.
+  - [**Open Web Components**](https://open-wc.org/): Open source tools and libraries for developing web components.

 #### Testing

 Ensure robust testing to maintain quality and reliability.

-- **Unit Testing**: Verify the functionality of individual components using a tool such a React Testing Library or Jest.
+- **Unit Testing**: Verify the functionality of individual components using a tool like React Testing Library, Mocha, Vitest, or Jest.
 - **End-to-End Testing**: Ensure the system works as a whole using a tool such as Cypress.
 - **Accessibility (a11y)**: Ensure compliance with accessibility standards using a tool such as sA11y.
 - **Visual Regression**: Maintain consistency in visual presentation with automated testing using a tool such as Chromatic.

 #### Tokens

-Ensure that frontend development adheres to the design language using methods such as Sass variables or CSS custom properties.
+Make sure that frontend development follows the design language using Sass variables or CSS custom properties.

+If you need to support many different platforms, consider [**Style Dictionary**](https://styledictionary.com/).
+It helps you use your tokens in iOS, Android, and other more.

 ### Documentation

 Effective documentation is crucial for ensuring adoption and consistency.

-- [**Storybook**](): All in one solution for documentation and component library.
+- [**Storybook**](https://storybook.js.org/): All in one solution for documentation and component library.
 - [**Starlight**](https://starlight.astro.build/): A lightweight, fast, accessible and easy-to-use documentation site generator using Astro.
 - [**Docusaurus**](https://docusaurus.io/): A popular open-source tool for building documentation sites, maintained by Facebook.
 Supports Markdown, JSX, and multiple languages.